turboapps/docs/building/working_with_turbo_studio/g-building_from_the_command_line.md

 <br>
 **Note:** Configuration files that are generated from the command-line after using the **/after** flag do not have an output file specified in the **XAPPL** configuration file.
 When using scripting for snapshots, it may be necessary to apply changes to the generated **XAPPL** file, either manually or programmatically.

-**Note:** If running XStudio displays the error, "<SandboxCollision> is missing from the string table", it is because the XStudio application cannot be run while TurboStudio is also running.
-TurboStudio must be closed before running XStudio via the command line.
+**Note:** If running XStudio displays the error, "<SandboxCollision> is missing from the string table", it is because the XStudio application cannot be run while Turbo Studio is also running.
+Turbo Studio must be closed before running XStudio via the command line.